eterlova/eterlova.github.io/_pages/curriculum-vitae.md

 2020 **($1000) 2020 Northeast Algal Society Grant-in-Aid of Student Research** Metabolomics of aquatic and terrestrial sister-species under desiccation stress.

-2020 **($1500) The Betty Foster Feingold Award, Department of Ecology and Evolutionary Biology, Univeristy of Connecticut** Comparative transcriptomics of a pair of congeners from aquatic and terrestrial habitats
+2020 **($1500) The Betty Foster Feingold Award, Department of Ecology and Evolutionary Biology, University of Connecticut** Comparative transcriptomics of a pair of congeners from aquatic and terrestrial habitats

 2019 **($3000) 2019 Society of Systematic Biologists Graduate Student Research Award (GSRA)** Signatures of desiccation tolerance in genomes of aquatic and desert sister-species.

-2018 **($1500) The Betty Foster Feingold Award, Department of Ecology and Evolutionary Biology, Univeristy of Connecticut** Metabolomics of aquatic and desert sister-species during desiccation and rehydration.
+2018 **($1500) The Betty Foster Feingold Award, Department of Ecology and Evolutionary Biology, University of Connecticut** Metabolomics of aquatic and desert sister-species during desiccation and rehydration.

 2017 **($1428) The Betty Foster Feingold Endowment for Ecology and Evolutionary Biology to the Department of Ecology and Evolutionary Biology**